xingyif/scalabridge/organize-a-workshop/sponsorship.md

-# Find Sponsorship
+# :mega: Find Sponsorship

 **Optimal start time of this step: 3 months before the workshop**

 The goal of sponsorship of a ScalaBridge workshop is to be able to provide food and space on the day of the event.

-## How to find a sponsor/ company?
+## :mag: How to find a sponsor/ company?

 Many companies are very willing to help out with such an event.
 Please do not hesitate to reach out.
 There are a few ways of reaching out: